 The reasonable rate of return on the Tangible Assets should be based on the level of risk associated with the assets as well as returns available in the market.
-The more liquid the asset is the less risk there is in the ownership and a lower return would be justified.
-Conversely, under utilized fixed assets create a higher risk profile and would require a higher return.
-Thus, the estimated return on tangible assets is determined by reviewing the companies borrowing rates, the risk in ownership of the assets and the risk associated with the equity investment in acquiring the assets.
-Based on our analysis we used a 12.0% rate.
+The more liquid the asset is the less risk there is in the ownership, and a lower return would be justified.
+Conversely, underutilized fixed assets create a higher risk profile and would require a higher return.
+Thus, the estimated return on Tangible Assets is determined by reviewing the companies borrowing rates, the risk in ownership of the assets, and the risk associated with the equity investment in acquiring the assets.
+Based on our analysis, we utilized a 12.0% rate.